dang-kevin/Reproduce-Lactate-Load/STUDY_REVIEW.md

 - Thoroughness
     - Variables properly listed, definition of lactate load clearly explained, study design and methods are well laid out.
-    - Limitations of study are acknowledged
+    - Limitations of study are acknowledged.
 - Clear Figures
     - The lactate load definition, cohort flow diagram, and boxplots were very easy to understand.
 - Sensitivity analysis